mikeycox075-stack/Number-Game-Website/README.md

 How to Use the Website:
 1. Download all the files and sort them into the correct file Path:
 2. Click and Run the GameHomeHtml.html file and run it in your browser.
-3. Then use it like normal.
+3. Then download it like normal.
    ====
   File Path
    ====